 Each child, therefore, is regarded as an individual with his/her own singular and special needs.
 This ensures that their own personality, ability and interests are catered for so as to promote and enhance the spiritual, moral, cultural, intellectual and physical development of the students at the school and in society.

 All students follow a broad, balanced and relevant curriculum based on the National Curriculum.
 The school has identified two essential areas of the curriculum which embrace all other curriculum areas and which are seen as priority areas for development in students with autism – these are Communication and Personal Development.

 Extensive range of education, social and care provision based on individual student needs

-To compensate for the disadvantage society may place upon children with autistic spectrum disorder.
+To compensate for the disadvantage society may place upon young autistic people.

 Small classes (maximum 8) with high staff to student ratio